daveh551/PATITradingAssistant/README.md

 The Trading Assistant has 2 components:

-1. The "New Trade Indicator" (NTI)  which is an indicator (not expert advisor) that needs to be run on one and only one chart in your MT4 platform.
+1. The "New Trade Indicator" (NTI)  which is an indicator (not expert advisor) that needs to be run on ONE AND ONLY ONE chart in your MT4 platform.
 It works off a one-second interval timer, not off ticks, so which chart it's placed on doesn't matter.
 Its function is to monitor for new trades and closed trade across the entire account.
 2. The PATITradingAssistant (PTA) which is an expert advisor that needs to run on each pair that you trade.
 It will monitor the global variables set by NTI and detect when you have entered a new trade for that pair.
 It will then execute the configured actions.